 Penelope Shaw 19:49

 So yeah, and Tibet, to the point of anticipating how about we improve the poor operate Patients before there's some catastrophic event.
 That's so much less fun, though.
-Yeah, yeah, that actually goes back to an old management lesson that I learned a long time ago, which was not to employ arsonist firefighters.
-Okay, right.
+Yeah, that actually goes back to an old management lesson that I learned a long time ago, which was not to employ arsonist firefighters.

 Brian Glick 20:17

+Okay, right.
 There are lots of people who love to put out fires in companies and in supply chains and, and all sorts of things.
-And if they get bored, they like the fire so that they have a fire to put out.
-Exactly.
+And if they get bored, they light the fire so that they have a fire to put out.
 This was a big thing when we ran data centres was you would have engineers, administrators who would always be trying to do something new and innovative.
 And part of it was that stuff always broke.
 And then they had fun things to work on to fix.
 Yeah.
 And say, you know, I'm just trying to run a warehouse here.
-Let's tone down on the excitement a little bit and get some foundational things done,
+Let's tone down on the excitement a little bit and get some foundational things done, right?

 Penelope Shaw 20:50

-right?
 Yes.
 So probably the first deal I ever did as a baby attorney at the end of it.
 Someone said, You are unflappable.
 I took that as a compliment.
 In retrospect, I'm not sure it was, I think they met get more passionate about my deal.
 But I feel like if it's Code Red all the time, every day, you're not really ready when it is code red.

 Brian Glick 21:24

 I agree with you entirely.
 I think that, you know, especially now running software infrastructure company, right?
-You We regularly talk about how boring is good, right?
+We regularly talk about how boring is good, right?
 And boring means data's moving, boring means containers are moving boring means, you know, we all get to go home at the end of the day.
 Right?
 Those are good things.